Understanding The Contradictions With BPD: "I Hate You, Don't Leave Me”

 Takeaway

-Many symptoms of BPD can be challenging for those with the condition to effectively address, such as splitting.
+Many symptoms of borderline personality disorder, such as splitting, can be challenging for those with the disorder to effectively address.
 You're not alone if you or a loved one is experiencing BPD and splitting behaviors.
-Consider reaching out to a therapist for further support and guidance.
+You might consider reaching out to a therapist for further support and guidance.
+Understanding borderline personality disorder may lead to improvement of symptoms and greater quality of life.
+Take the first step toward getting support and reach out to BetterHelp.

 Work through personality disorder symptoms